Football Kickoff Out Of Bounds Penalty

 If a kickoff out of bounds penalty is called, the team can choose from a few different options as a result of the penalty.
 These options depend on the level of play and are explained in the table below.

 When a kick falls out of bounds, the referee immediately throws the flag and signals for the clock to stop.
+They then rotate their forearms over and over one another in front of their body, as they would for an illegal formation or false start penalty.
 This indicates that the ball has left the playing field illegally and that the penalty will be called.

 - The ball is kicked off and it goes out of bounds without anyone touching it.